 Private Self Guided Access Tours

-Private Self Guided Tours is the same as the above, without the docent.
+Tours are the same as the above.

 This program was developed in 2017 for seniors unable to leave the home or use the computer, where seniors can call in and listen to highly descriptive tours while looking at hard copy images mailed to them prior to the remote tour.